Pregnant COVID vaccine: true and false

 Disclaimer: This video is intended to inform you about the effects of the messenger RNA vaccine from a scientific point of view.
 The choice of whether or not to be vaccinated against COVID-19 is yours!

-Covid vaccine: Can I be vaccinated against COVID if I'm pregnant or breastfeeding?
+Covid vaccine: Can I be vaccinated against COVID if I'm pregnant or breast-feeding?

-Studies have been carried out on over 4,000 women in the United States, and it has not been proven that a pregnant woman who is vaccinated has a greater risk of adverse effects than a woman who is not pregnant.
+Studies have been carried out on over 4,000 women in the United States, and it has not been proven that a pregnant woman who is vaccinated has a greater risk of adverse reactions than a woman who is not pregnant.

 Can a vaccinated mother pass on immunity to her baby?